YangSuoze/YangSuoze/README.md

 - 👋 Hi, I’m @YangSuoze
 - 👀 I’m interested in LLM, Deep Learning......
-- 🌱 I’m currently working in HKUST (gz）
+- 🌱 I’m currently working as an LLM engineer.
 - 💞️ I like reading, hiking and so on.
 Life is so beautiful!
 - 📫 How to reach me: My email is jieyang.std@gmail.com
 - 😄 Pronouns: so on......